ClimateMARGO/ClimateMARGO.jl/README.md

 <!-- CI/CD badges -->

 The MARGO model is described in full in an [accompanying Research Article](https://iopscience.iop.org/article/10.1088/1748-9326/ac243e/pdf), published *Open-Access* in the journal *Environmental Research Letters*.
+The julia scripts and jupyter notebooks that contain all of the paper's analysis are available in the [MARGO-paper](https://github.com/ClimateMARGO/MARGO-paper) repository (these are useful as advanced applications of MARGO to complement the minimal examples included in the documentation).

 Try out the MARGO model by running our [web-app](https://margo.plutojl.org/introduction.html) directly in your browser!